Marshall Lake Outpost - Ontario, Canada

 There is a high population of Perch and Whitefish as well.
 The Perch in Marshall Lake get huge with many reaching ½ pound.
 The Whitefish also get huge.
 In the spring a lot of 3 to 7-pound Whitefish get caught while Walleye fishing with a few that are even bigger.
 Remember, with a sports license you can bring home 25 Perch and 11 Whitefish.

 In fall 2015, there was a huge Bull Moose shot at Marshall Lake in October by Danielle Culp who was hunting from our camp.
 The Moose had a 54-inch spread and is one of the biggest bulls to come out of our 7 Lakes Wilderness Camps.

 Overview of the Cabin

-The cabin at Marshall Lake is dry, warm and comfortable.
-It's fully equipped for housekeeping with propane lights, propane stove and refrigerator.
-There are pots, pans, dishes, coffee pots & cups, strainers, stove-top toasters, cutlery, can openers and everything else you need.
+The cabin at Marshall Lake is dry, warm, and comfortable.
+It's fully equipped for housekeeping with propane lights, a propane stove, and a refrigerator.
+There are pots, pans, dishes, coffee pots & cups, strainers, stove-top toasters, cutlery, can openers, and everything else you need.
 The beds are bunk beds with mattresses.
-You need to bring your own pillow, sleeping bag and bedroll cover.
+You need to bring your own pillow, sleeping bag, and bedroll cover.
 There is also a kitchen table with benches and chairs.
 Marshall has electric light and receptacle to charge batteries via generator power.
-Also shower with running water and kitchen sink.
+Also, shower with running water and kitchen sink.
 There is no wood heat but do have a propane wall furnace.
 The cabin is up on top of a small hill and is a perfect vantage point to view the lake and the most spectacular sunsets.
 It's also easy to see the lights on in the cabin from the water if you are out trolling for trophy Walleyes at night.

 - Electricity via generator/electric lights